 In addition to the above, Dr. Montgomery’s community work includes work with school, advocacy and service organization, and families with Autism spectrum conditions.
 She partners with agencies to deliver research based information in consumer friendly forms, provides consultation, and supports programming for children and adults with autism spectrum conditions.

 Jason Dudek has an MSc from the London School of Economics where he studied agricultural development in Sierra Leone.
 He has spent the last 10 years travelling to and working in West Africa, where he helped found a new and innovative organization dedicated to community-based, sustainable and locally sensitive development.
 Jason also has business experience in Canada, the UK and Iraq, co-founding the firm employed by the United Nations Industrial Development Organization to conduct Iraq’s Official Investment Map.
-He currently chairs one of Canada’s most innovative Foundations, the Catherine Donnelly Foundation, as well as the company he co-founded in Sierra Leone, an innovative agri-business which works to help smallholder farmers grow.
+He previously chaired one of Canada’s most innovative Foundations, the Catherine Donnelly Foundation, and currently leads the company he co-founded in Sierra Leone, an innovative agri-business which works to help smallholder farmers grow.